orkes-io/orkes-conductor-client/docs/workflow/README.md

 ### Rate Limits

-What happens when a task is operating on a critical resource that can only handle few requests at a time?
+What happens when a task is operating on a critical resource that can only handle a few requests at a time?
 Tasks can be configured to have a fixed concurrency (X request at a time) or a rate (Y tasks/time window).

 #### Task Registration